Hot water system getting old or on the blink? Thinking about replacing it with a solar system?

 Going Solar has been designing and installing solar hot water systems since 1978.

-From a long history with the Adelaide based Beasley solar hot water systems (a company aquired by Rinnai Australia in 2007), Going Solar is now the proud supplier of Equinox solar hot water systems by Rinnai featuring the largest range of quality Australian made system options of any brand available on the Australian market, for both domestic and commercial applications.
+From a long history with the Adelaide based Beasley solar hot water systems (a company aquired by Rinnai Australia in 2007), Going Solar is now the proud supplier of Rinnai solar hot water systems featuring the largest range of quality Australian made system options of any brand available on the Australian market, for both domestic and commercial applications.

 So why choose Going Solar?